GispoCoding/NLSgpkgloader/README.md

 ### QGIS Plugin

-1. Download the repository as a zip using the Clone or download button in GitHub.
+1. Download the repository as a zip using the Clone or download button in GitHub (above).

-2. Extract the downloaded archive to your QGIS Plugins folder.
-You can open this folder from the menu in QGIS3, under Settings - User profiles - Open Active Profile Folder.
+2. Launch QGIS and the plugins menu by selecting Plugins - Manage and Install Plugins from the top menu.

-3. Restart QGIS and open the plugin from Plugins - NLS GeoPackage Downloader.
+3. Select the Install from ZIP tab, browse to the zip file you just downloaded, and click Install Plugin!

 ## Usage